micahcowan/bobbin/README.md

 Reads in a tokenized BASIC binary, and outputs the program listing.

-Like `--tokenize`, uses an emulated Apple to detokenize the file, and then runs (a modified version of) the `LIST` command to get text back out of it.
+Like `--tokenize`, uses an emulated Apple to detokenize the file, and then runs the `LIST` command to get text back out of it, except that the `LIST` output is modified so that long lines aren't broken up into multiple.

 #### Machine configuration options

 ##### --no-bell

 Suppress your terminal bell from playing when the Apple issues a beep.
+Only meaningful in the `tty` interface (`simple` does not sound a bell).

 ##### --turbo, --no-turbo